-Failing to budget is a trap many fall into, but can be avoided, if only budgeting tips are followed.
+Failing to budget is a trap many fall into, but can be avoided, if effective budgeting tips are followed.
 Budgeting is the key to solving the problem of the Great Disappearing Bank Balance.

 What is budgeting?